 "What's A Career Path?"
 Video

-An 18-minute video introducing Career Paths to young students is now available in streaming video.
+An 18-minute video introducing Career Paths to young students is now available online.
 Development of this timeless piece was sponsored by the Department in 1999 and originally distributed in VHS tape format.
 Similar to a Saturday morning fun show, this video is targeted to students in the 4-8 grade levels, yet is enjoyable for all ages.

 Student Video Introduces 16 Career Clusters